-Before you can even really begin the process of researching and purchasing a water filter, you need to know your water.
+Before you can even really begin researching and purchasing a water filter, you need to know your water.
 There are several ways to find information.

-If your municipality provides your water, you can find information online or by calling the public works department.
+If your municipality provides your water, you can find information online or call the public works department.
 This can give you a good idea of what is added to your water.
-Fluorine is a very common additive in water.
+Fluorine is a ubiquitous additive in water.